 If your plan has a Deductible Stage, this stage is the first coverage stage for your drug coverage.
 This stage begins when you fill your first prescription in the calendar year.
 When you are in this coverage stage, you must pay the full cost of your drugs until you reach your plan's deductible amount.
-Your "full cost" is usually lower than the normal full price of the drug, since your plan has negotiated lower costs for most drugs.
+Your "full cost" is usually lower than the normal full price of the drug since your plan has negotiated lower costs for most drugs.
+If your plan has a deductible, it does not apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.